Development of Attachment and its Application to Trauma-Informed CYCC Practice

 - Understand the relationship between responsive caregiving and physical arousal

-- Describe cross cultural variations in the attachment process
+- Describe how culture shapes the attachment process

 Requisites